-Resumes are extremely flexible and should be adapted to highlight your unique knowledge, skills, accomplishments, and abilities.
-Use the following headings as a guideline to customize your resume:
+Résumés are extremely flexible and should be adapted to highlight your unique knowledge, skills, accomplishments, and abilities.
+Below are some common headings you can use to customize your résumé.

-- Include formal name, phone number, address, and appropriate email at the top of your resume
+- Include formal name, phone number, address, and professional email at the top of your résumé

 - If used, be sure to address the type of position and organization you are seeking as well as unique skills or experiences that you have